secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/All About Users/Active Directory Rights and Privileges.md

 whenCreated                     : 10/27/2021 8:14:34 AM
 ```

-- As we can see above, the default state of the `Server Operators` group is to have no members and is a domain local group by default.
+- The **`Server Operators`** group is by default empty and is a domain local group.
-- In contrast, the `Domain Admins` group seen below has several members and service accounts assigned to it.
-Domain Admins are also Global groups instead of domain local.
-More on group membership can be found later in this module.
-Be wary of who, if anyone, you give access to these groups.
+- The **`Domain Admins`** group has several members and service accounts assigned, and it is a global group.
+- It's critical to be cautious about who is given access to these groups, as they confer powerful administrative privileges.
-- An attacker could easily gain the keys to the enterprise if they gain access to a user assigned to these groups.
+- If an attacker gains access to a user in these groups, they could potentially gain full control over the enterprise.